MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 - Use these reference architectures as examples of how to apply these recommendations to a workload.

-  - If you've never deployed a web app, see [Basic web application](/azure/architecture/web-apps/app-service/architectures/basic-web-app).
+  - If you've never deployed Web Apps, see [Basic web application](/azure/architecture/web-apps/app-service/architectures/basic-web-app).

   - For a foundational architecture as your starting point for a production-grade deployment, see [Baseline highly available zone-redundant web application](/azure/architecture/web-apps/app-service/architectures/baseline-zone-redundant).